AugustHodt/AugustHodt/README.md

 ---

 ### ⚠️ Disclaimer
 This GitHub profile and its repositories are for educational and hobby purposes only.
-The content, including financial models and analysis, does not constitute financial advice, investment recommendations, or an offer to buy/sell any securities.
+The content, including financial models and analysis, does not constitute financial advice or investment recommendations.

-I am not responsible for any financial losses incurred from the use of these models.
+I make a lot of mistakes in these models ;)
+Do not rely on the data or calculations for any actual investment decisions.
 Always perform your own due diligence.